Is Aluminium chloride (AlCl3) ionic or covalent? Types of bond in AlCl3

 Why AlCl3 is an covalent compound?

-A covalent compound is a chemical compound that is made when two nonmetals or two p-block elements together share their valence electron with each other to complete the octet and attains stability.
+A covalent compound is a chemical compound that is made when two nonmetals or two p-block elements together share their valence electrons with each other to complete the octet and attains stability.

 Examples of some compounds that form covalent bonds – H2O, H2S, NH3, NO2, SO2, etc.